 The one molecule that all ground-based instruments measured is ozone.
-Figure 5.22 shows the comparison of retrieved total columns from the Brewer Spectrophotometer in Vanscoy, a Brewer Spectrophotometer in Regina (<300 km SE of Vanscoy), the U of T GBS and SAOZ.
+Figure 5.9 shows the comparison of retrieved total columns from the Brewer Spectrophotometer in Vanscoy, a Brewer Spectrophotometer in Regina, (<300km SE of Vanscoy), the University of Toronto's GBS and SAOZ.
 The other instruments' data are not yet available for comparison.
 The second Brewer from Regina was added to the comparison because there were tests being performed on the Vanscoy Brewer periodically throughout the ground-based campaign.
-The error bars shown in the figure for the U of T GBS and SAOZ are 5% and 4%, respectively.
-The U of T GBS errors are computed as a sum, in quadrature, of measurement noise, instrument errors, spectroscopic cross-section errors, fitting residuals, Raman scattering and errors in the air mass factor [97].
-The SAOZ errors include measurement noise, errors in the cross-sections, and errors in the air mass factor [98].
-The error bars on the daily columns of both Brewer Spectrophotometers consist of the standard deviation from the measurements recorded throughout the day.